 Faculty and Administration

 GS sends invitations to Arts & Sciences faculty members.
 Faculty are more likely to attend GS Class Day if they know a specific student is graduating and are personally invited by them.
 We strongly encourage students to submit our online form to invite faculty members who have served as their advisors and mentors.

 The academic procession of faculty and administration will assemble on the day of the ceremony.
 Academic regalia is required for faculty and administrators who participate in the academic procession and are seated on the stage.
-Information about registering to participate in the academic procession will be provided on this page soon.

 Faculty and administrators are also welcome to attend the ceremony without participating in the academic procession and sit in the reserved seating area.
 Tickets will be provided to sit in this designated area.
 Registration is required and information will be provided soon.